How Does My Lawyer Get Paid in a Workers Compensation Case?

 The amounts differ depending upon whether the order comes after a conference, a hearing, or a formal appeal of a judge’s order to an appellate panel, but it is paid by the insurance company in addition to the benefits paid to the employee.

 There is a small exception: the insurance company can offset part of the fee by reducing one month's worth of weekly benefits by 22%.

 What if you lose?
 Your Lowell Workers Compensation attorney simply does not get paid.My Claim Was Just to Get My Medical Bills Paid.
 Are Fees Different?

 You may be seeking a certain type of treatment that the insurance company is fighting.
 If you secure a judge’s order to pay for the treatment, the same rules apply: the insurance company has to pay your lawyer if you prevail; your lawyer does not get paid at all, by anyone, if you lose.What About Lump Sum Settlements?

 Lump sum settlements are used to resolve disputes over the extent to which an employee may be due past weekly payments or will be due future weekly payments.
 Your injury may prevent you from returning to your prior type of job.
 If you feel you can do other work, and indeed may prefer to do so, lump summing future benefits allows you a fund of money to use as you transition to different employment.
 The insurance company may agree to the settlement if it believes it is buying off future risk.

-When you need help with your workplace injury, call us at 978-458-1229.
+When you need help with your workplace injury, call The Lowell Workers Compensation Lawyers at Marcotte Law Firm at (978) 458-1229.
 You will not have to risk a single dollar for fees.